 2022 World Cup qualifiers: Morocco thrash diarrhoea-hit Guinea-Bissau as Sudan hold Mali

-Morocco cruised to a comfortable 5-0 victory over Guinea-Bissau who struggled with diarrhoea and vomiting before their 2022 Fifa World Cup qualifiers on Wednesday.
+Morocco cruised to a comfortable 5-0 victory over Guinea-Bissau who struggled with diarrhoea and vomiting before their 2022 Fifa World Cup qualifying match on Wednesday.

-The West African country complained of a crisis that struck their team after they had their dinner on Tuesday with players and members of the technical crew vomiting and diarrhoea.
+The West African country complained of a crisis that struck their team after they had their dinner on Tuesday, with players and members of the technical crew vomiting with diarrhoea.

-After publicly complaining about the issue with the hope of having the match postponed, the match commissioner ordered the encounter to go on at the Stade Prince Moulay Abdallah.
+After complaining about the issue on social media with the hope of having the match postponed, the match commissioner ordered the encounter to go ahead at the Stade Prince Moulay Abdallah.

 Editors' Picks